A man looks down at the cell phone he’s holding.

 Discover cardmembers can get their free Credit Scorecard with your FICO® Credit Score, and more.
 Viewing your Credit Scorecard will never impact your FICO® Score.1

 Not a Discover cardmember?
-See if you’re pre-approved for a credit card.
-It’s fast and easy and doesn’t harm your credit to check.
+Easily see if you’re pre-approved for a Discover card with no impact to your credit score.2

 Why should I check my FICO® Score?